Table of Contents

 The Key To Bass Guitar for Small Hands Is To Strengthen Your Pinkie Finger

 Many people shy away from using their pinky fingers when they first begin playing the bass for a long time.
-Most people are too weak to play with their pinkies, which is why they do not play with them.
+Most people’s pinkie fingers are too weak to play with, which is why they do not play with them.
 Having a smaller hand makes it important to be able to use your pinky to its fullest ability since it provides you with the most reach.

 It’s normal to have a short finger when you’re just learning, but you are also cutting out a lot of flexibility that you might need when you play the bass.
 Your pinkie finger will feel unnatural and weird at first, but over time, you will no longer feel this way.
 Then how do you strengthen your pinkie finger?
 Despite the time involved, it’s actually quite easy.
 My two methods are as follows.